Development and release processes#

 If there have been significant changes to the PyGranta meta-package, a release candidate may optionally be published to PyPI.
 Examples of significant changes include re-organization of the documentation and changes to the CI process, both of which are not checked as part of the manual test required in this phase.

-Testing should occur 4 weeks following Phase 2.
+Testing should occur within 4 weeks following Phase 2.
 Any issues raised during testing should be immediately triaged and fixed or deferred.

 Checklist for completing this phase: